-So you got your new sticker in the mail or you picked it up from your local shop, and you just want to make sure you’re putting it on right.
+So, you got your new sticker in the mail or you picked it up from your local shop, and you just want to make sure you are putting it on right.
 We all remember the sticker packs we got as children.
 The small sheet with about 15 to 20 different stickers printed on.

 Since there are usually smaller pieces within the design, simply trying to apply them individually would be next to impossible.
 This is where masking application tape comes into play.
-The tape is similar to typical masking tape but with much less adhesive and specifically made for vinyl.
+The tape is like typical masking tape but with much less adhesive and specifically made for vinyl.
 It is applied to the entire design then trimmed to cover just a little more.

 Now your decal is sandwiched between the masking application tape and the backing paper.
 This is usually how you will receive a die cut vinyl decal.
-So to install from this point, just follow these simple instructions!
+So, to install from this point, just follow these simple instructions!

 Single Color Die Cut Decal Installation

 2. Depending on the vinyl used your backing paper will most likely be a white or blue shiny paper material.
-You’ll want to slowly peel that away from the decal.
+You will want to slowly peel that away from the decal.
 Go slowly and be mindful of any smaller pieces that may not be sticking properly.
 (If you notice the decal isn’t sticking to the application tape, stop.
 Flip it over, and using a credit card or squeegee, apply firm even pressure to the entire decal working from the inside out.
 This should help re-stick the vinyl to the tape.)